Chimboys/Chimboys/README.md

 <!-- Quick intro -->
 ### About&nbsp;Me
-I’m a **full-stack engineer** with 1 year of real-world, production experience.
+I’m a **full-stack engineer** with ~2.5 years of real-world, production experience.
 I love turning stakeholders ideas into actual solutions and am now exploring **new-grad or junior software roles** where I can keep leveling up and delivering value.

 - **Graduating:** B.S.
 Computer Science, University of South Florida — **Dec 2025** (GPA 3.8)